-10 Tips to a Successful Transfer from a Community College
+9 Tips to a Successful Transfer from a Community College

-How to Successfully Transfer
+How to Successfully Transfer from a Community College

 1. Study for Placement Tests

 Community colleges routinely require entering students to take placement tests in math and English.
-Studies show, however, that these tests are blunt instruments that unfairly consign too many students to remedial courses that do not offer credit.
+Studies show, however, that these tests can unfairly consign students to remedial courses that do not offer credit.

-2. Appeal the Placement Verdict
+2. If You Test into Remedial Courses, Appeal the Placement

 3. Don’t Front-Load General Education Credits